 Jonathan Froud has a distinguished exhibiting history, including pieces shown at Tate Britain and The Serpentine gallery, and a one man show at The Walker gallery in Liverpool.
-Among his awards are The Henry Moore foundation award and the Sculpture prize at the RCA summer show.
-He has undertaken many private commissions including the Earth Man for Anita Roddick.
+Among his awards are The Henry Moore foundation, Royal College of Art major travel scholarship, British Council, Greater London Arts Association Bursary, and more recently the Sculpture prize at the Royal Academy Summer Show.
+He has undertaken many private commissions including the Earthman for Anita Roddick.
+His work is in private collections in Europe, United States, Japan and South Africa.

-Froud’s early works explored matter and elements of nature, an oyster shell, a mathematical spiral; things actually structured by water.
-Initially his interest was the fluid quality of glass, then he realised water had the capability of altering the glass, chemically changing it and bonding surfaces together.
+Froud’s early works explored matter and elements of nature, an oyster shell, a Fibonacci sequence; forms structured by water.
+Initially his interest was the fluid quality of glass, using it as a metaphor for water, then he realised water had the capability of altering the glass, chemically changing it and bonding surfaces together.
 Water was beginning a dialogue with the glass, one matter against another, the pieces became about conversation.

 Water has become central to Froud's work.
 He has become more interested in the science of matter - in particular the qualities of water, and its properties, which include carrying and holding information, as well as how water is environmentally restructured, reorganized and reformed.